Friday, 23 December 2016

 Since Christmas is based on the sabbat Yule (aka the Winter Solstice), it's not surprising that Father Christmas himself has pagan origins.
 He was associated with the Lord of Misrule, a person randomly selected to preside over the Yule celebrations and make sure everyone had a good time.
 Yule is the time of year when the Sun God is reborn (like the Christian belief of the birth of Jesus).
 It's also when the Holly and the Oak Kings battle and the Oak King wins, so will now rule over the year as it gradually get lighter, until Midsummer aka Litha/the Summer Solstice.
 The Holly King has similarities with Father Christmas.
 Both he and the Oak King are sometimes thought to be aspects of the Wiccan Horned God, also known as Herne the Hunter.

-For more on the Holly King and the Oak King legend visit these links:
+For more on the Holly King and the Oak King legend, visit these links:

 Update 14/12/23: I've deleted/updated some links: